Famous Scientists

 Robert Oppenheimer

-j-robert-oppenheimerRobert Oppenheimer was a theoretical physicist, the scientific leader of the Manhattan Project, which built the world’s first atomic bomb.
+j-robert-oppenheimerRobert Oppenheimer was the theoretical physicist who led the Manhattan Project, building the world’s first atomic bomb.

 Earlier in his career, while doing postdoctoral work at the University of Cambridge, Oppenheimer was tutored by the experimental physicist Patrick Blackett on laboratory methods.